anthonykulis/cps215/labs/one/README.md

 Finally, you **only** promote jobs from lower to higher priority queues **only after** the incoming jobs have been scheduled.

 ## Receiving Jobs
 I provide a `JobReader` class to read the next ***GROUP*** of jobs.
 This may be 1 job, it may be 2 jobs, it may be 1 million jobs.
 It will come in the form of a queue holding type `Job` and you will have to shift out each of those jobs and put them in their appropriate queue.
 For simplicity sake, you will always have a group of jobs coming in a steady stream.
-This means no group of jobs, then no jobs, then jobs again.
+This means that it will never give a group of jobs, then no jobs, then jobs again.
 Once the jobs stop, you can stop reading from the JobReader class.

 ```java